 “With very little watering you get a much better flavored tomato”Tom Wagner – Breeder of the popular Green Zebra tomato

 It’s best to water tomato plants in the early morning.
 Keep the water off the foliage – only the soil needs to be watered.
 Avoid watering at the end of the day and avoid watering the leaves.

 “When the transplants are well established, you can cut back on watering.
 Once plants set fruit, they should be able to survive without additional watering beyond rainfall.
 While the plants may wilt somewhat in the afternoon sun, if the root systems are strong, they can survive dry periods better than you might expect.”The Complete Guide to Growing Tomatoes: Everything You Need to Know Explained Simply – Including Heirloom Tomatoes, by Cherie H. Everhart.

 A nice layer of compost is all most tomato plants need to produce lovely, delicious fruits.
-Compost is the best fertilizer to use on tomatoes.
+Composts are the best high nitrogen fertilizers to use on tomatoes.
 Nothing is better than homemade compost for tomato food!

 “Compost is unbeatable; we’re talking the King and Queen of garden nutrients!”The “You Bet Your Garden” Guide to Growing Great Tomatoes, by Mike McGrath.